PrabhaAmarasinghe-USDA/GWAS-workflow-Cotton/README.md

 The scripts in this repository were used for GWAS and post-GWAS analyses of Cotton neps.

 ## Custom scripts
-A customized Python script was used to eliminate duplicates.
+A customized Python script was used to eliminate duplicates in the VCF file.
 Additionally, a customized Python script was used to calculate descriptive statistics.
 R scripts from the original sources were modified for this dataset to create violin plots, LDHeatmaps, expression heatmaps, and to customize Manhattan plots and local plots.